 The numbers above show that incumbent wealth management firms are poised to enter the digital space.
 They bear the right goals and vision for their digital platform to be able to deliver services that clients demand.

 291.3 million fintech users will be upon us before we know it.
 Despite this growth, I have no doubt the incumbents will be playing a leading role in the digital landscape—many in partnership with the fintechs.
-If you have questions or have other ideas and topics that you want to hear from me, just reach out or leave a comment below.

 [ii] Aite Group survey of 369 financial advisors, Q2 2017 and 403 financial advisors, Q3 2015